EnerSpar acquired the Johan Beetz Feldspar project in March 2017, from Globex Mining Enterprises Inc. for consideration of:

 – a 2.5% Gross Metal Royalty.

 Potassic feldspar is a more valuable mineral and commands a premium in the ceramic, white ware and glaze industries.
-CRA, a consultancy, categorizes true K-spar at >10% K20 with the U.S market at around 215,000 tonnes per annum growing to 250,000 tpa by 2020, virtually all from domestic production concentrated in North Carolina and Georgia.
+CRA, a consultancy, categorizes true K-spar at >10% K20 with the U.S market at around 215,000 tonnes per annum growing to 250,000 tpa by 2020.
 Prices were reported to be about $190/t in 2012, ranging from $80 to $450 depending on grade and fineness of the concentrate.

 Property Description and Location